11ty/webc/README.md

   * maybe also support `text/sass`?
   * Ignoring `type="text/css"`
 ~~* TODO Compilation: automatically bundle away `<style>`?
 Or use `<style bundle>` aggregates to page bundle~~
-* Compilation: `<style webc:scoped>` adds a svelte-style prefix to styles based on a hash of the style content!
 * If styles are NOT scoped include a unique component classname checker with error messaging for duplicate classname re-use.

 * ~Version 2: Compilation: `<style webc:src>` inlines the thing